k2workflow/Microsoft-Teams-Connector/README.md

 ## K2 Microsoft Teams Connector

-This connector for K2 Nexus integrates with Microsoft Teams.
+This connector for K2 Cloud integrates with Microsoft Teams.
 It allows you to create, update, and delete Teams, Channels in Teams, and Tabs in Channels.
 It also allows you to send a message to a channel.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)